CS

 The Land Rover Defender 90 uses a 3.0 i6 Diesel Mild Hybrid producing 183kW and 570Nm of torque, sent through a 8-speed automatic to a AWD layout.
 It covers the 0-100km/h sprint in 8 seconds.

 The Denza B8 has the clear power advantage at 425kW vs 183kW.
+In the real-world sprint, the Denza B8 is 3.2s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort